Swimming: Joseph Schooling fails to make semi-finals, will not defend 100m Olympic butterfly crown

 TOKYO: Olympic champion Joseph Schooling will not defend his men's 100m butterfly title after failing to qualify for the semi-finals at the Tokyo Olympics on Thursday (Jul 29).

-Schooling finished last in his heats at the Tokyo Aquatic Centre, clocking a time of 53.12s.
+The Singaporean finished last in his heat at the Tokyo Aquatic Centre, clocking a time of 53.12s.
+This placed him 44th overall out of 55.

 The top 16 qualify for the semi-finals of the event.